 If you have to patch a spot, cut a piece off where you have extra overhang, brush water on the edge and press together.
 It might hold together.
 Or not.

 If you’re doing a single crust, use a sharp knife to trim the edge.

 Crimp, fork, pinch, whatever method you like to give the edge a nice finish.

 Otherwise, if you’re doing a top crust, wait until both pieces are in place to trim.
-Before adding a top crust, brush the edge with cold water and gently press to stick together.
+Before adding a top crust, brush the edge with cold water or egg whites and gently press to stick together.
 Then trim.

 This is the pastry used for Rhubarb Custard Pie.

 Some recipes call for eggs or egg yolks and sometimes vinegar or lemon juice.
 In my family that’s called cheating.
 But lots of people swear by it.
 This recipe uses a combination of shortening and butter mixed with all purpose flour, a bit of salt and cold water.
 That’s it.